Code-Institute-Submissions/stream3_trade/README.md

 ### Add Product and Trading

 User can upload products on their Profile page by fill in a form.
-Also they are able to delete their products and check other user`s product and the details.
+Also they are able to delete their products and check other user's product and the details.
 To make a trade a user needs to select a product what the user is intrested in, and offer one of his/her own product.
 Only then a offer request will be send to the other user.
 The trade will only happen if the other user accepts the trade request.
 Every product has a owner_id.
 This owner_id is the same as the unique user_id.
-When a trade happens the wanted product and the offered product`s owner_id will be swapped.
+When a trade happens the wanted product and the offered product owner_id will be swapped.
 If the request is declined then the trade will be deleted from the database.

 ### Forum